MetabolicAtlas/MetabolicAtlas/README.md

 ## About Metabolic Atlas

 Metabolic Atlas is a web platform integrating open-source genome scale metabolic models (GEMs) for easy browsing and analysis.
 The goal is to collect many curated GEMs, and to bring these models closer to [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data).
 The website provides visualisations and comparisons of the GEMs, and links to resources, algorithms, other databases, and more general software applications.
 In short, the vision is to create a one-stop-shop for everything metabolism related.
+Read more about the project [on the About page](https://metabolicatlas.org/about).

 ## Cite us